Edie Sedgwick: Later years (1966–1971)

+Death

 On the night of November 15, 1971, Sedgwick went to a fashion show at the Santa Barbara Museum that included a segment filmed for the television show An American Family.
-After the fashion show, she attended a party where she drank alcohol.
+After the show, she attended a party where she drank alcohol.
 She then phoned her husband to pick her up.
 On the way home, Sedgwick expressed thoughts of uncertainty about their marriage.
-Before they both fell asleep, Post gave Sedgwick the medication that had been prescribed for her.
-According to Post, Sedgwick started to fall asleep very quickly and her breathing was "bad – it sounded like there was a big hole in her lungs", but he attributed it to her heavy smoking habit and went to sleep.
+Before they both fell asleep, Post gave Sedgwick medication that had been prescribed for her.
+According to Post, Sedgwick started to fall asleep very quickly and her breathing was "bad – it sounded like there was a big hole in her lungs" but he attributed it to her heavy smoking habit and went to sleep.

 When Post awoke the following morning at 7:30 a.m., he found Sedgwick dead.
-The coroner ruled her death as "undetermined/accident/suicide".
+The coroner ruled her death as "undetermined/ accident/suicide".
 Her death certificate states the immediate cause was "probable acute barbiturate intoxication" due to ethanol intoxication.
 Sedgwick's alcohol level was registered at 0.17% and her barbiturate level was 0.48 mg%.
 She was 28.

 Sedgwick was not buried in her family's Sedgwick Pie cemetery plot but in the small Oak Hill Cemetery in Ballard, California.
-Her epitaph reads "Edith Sedgwick Post – Wife Of Michael Brett Post 1943–1971".
+Her epitaph reads "Edith Sedgwick Post – Wife of Michael Brett Post 1943–1971".